 And larger social and economic problems can also cause homelessness.
 Most of us have no say in some of the matters that impact on our lives but that doesn’t mean the impact of the cost of living crisis, for example, is no less devastating.

 A lack of affordable housing can also cause homelessness as can a benefit rate that doesn’t match the cost of private rents.
-That’s why housing charity Shelter has called for a social housing revolution to end Britain’s housing crisis while several charities and campaigners have called for the £20 Universal Credit increase to remain beyond October 2021 to help people pay rent.
+That’s why housing charity Shelter has called for a social housing revolution to end Britain’s housing crisis while several charities and campaigners have called for housing benefit so people can afford a place to live.

 The main cause of homelessness remains the loss of private assured shorthold tenancy.
-In the latest statutory homelessness statistics for England 43,260 households required help from councils to avoid homelessness for this reason, amounting to 29 per cent of cases.
+In the latest annual statutory homelessness statistics for England 25,710 households required councils to step in to prevent them becoming homeless after losing their private rented home.

 And, of course, these figures just showed the amount of people who contacted councils, there are many more who do not appear in statistics.
 Hidden homelessness, commonly known as sofa surfing, describes people who do not have a home of their own and stay with friends or family instead.

 On the whole, no one chooses to be homeless with the vast majority of people forced into homelessness either through personal or systemic problems.

 However, a council can consider someone to be intentionally homeless under the Housing Act 1996.
 The act states: “People should take responsibility for their own accommodation needs and not behave in a way which might lead to the loss of their accommodation.”

 Failing to do so can lead to someone with priority need being considered intentionally homeless and can see them “owed a lesser duty” by the council.

 Entrenched homelessness can affect attitudes to homelessness.
 A long time spent on the streets can see people adapt to the lifestyle of being on the streets.
 This can be a particularly difficult habit to break.